How to potty train a rabbit fast?

 Lucky for you as you do not have to wait for the experience.
 After you finish reading this article and apply all the techniques I have suggested, your rabbit will soon stop using your house as a large litter box.

-AND you will save yourself from the hassle of cleaning rabbit poops here and there and become an excellent rabbit guardian.
+AND you will save yourself from the nuisance of cleaning rabbit poops here and there and become an excellent rabbit guardian.

 Table of Contents

-- 1 How to potty train a rabbit fast and avoid the cleaning hassles?
+- 2 How to potty train a rabbit fast and spare yourself from the cleaning nuisance?

 Can rabbits be potty trained?